Vital fundraising and support for the Museum

 Friends of the Museum events 2017

-Thank you to everyone who supported us in raising these funds for the Museum.
+Thank you to all who supported us during the year.

 200 Club Monthly Draw

-Congratulations to the winners in the first quarter of the 200 Club year 2017-18, who each receive £25:
+Congratulations to the winners in the third quarter of the 200 Club year 2017-18, who each receive £25:

 Report of the Friends Annual General Meeting 2017

 The 34th Annual General Meeting of the Friends of Chiltern Open Air Museum was held at the Museum on Sunday 19th March 2017.